opencadc/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

+OpenCADC is the GitHub Organization used by the Canadian Astronomy Data Centre (CADC) and the Canadian Advanced Network for Astronomical Research (CANFAR).

 ## Introduction

 This code of conduct applies to all on-line spaces where internal and external contributors interact with OpenCADC software, including Slack, discord, GitHub, Jira, Confluence, Service Manager (Atlassian), email, and any other communication channels used.